-Suppose you have come up with a concept for a software product for public use.
-In such a case, before a team of experts begins development, it is important to have some level of understanding of whether the product will be able to compensate the expenses and justify the resources dedicated to its implementation (people, time, and money).
+Suppose you have come up with a concept for a software product.
+In such a case, before a team of experts starts the development process, it’s vital to get an entire level of understanding of whether the product will be able to address your user’s needs and market objectives.

-So, how not to miss anything unprofitable or even detrimental to your financial state?
-The answer is quite obvious – you need to see project’s requirements and goals clearly.
-A separate team or company’s own human resources are employed for that matter.
-After thoroughly analyzing the market, technology, and project requirements, you will come to an all-round vision of the future solution, answering, at the same time, such questions as:
+A separate team or company’s own human resources are employed for that case.
+After thoroughly analyzing the market objectives, Business Analyst deliverables, technology, and project requirements, you will come to an all-round vision of the future solution, answering, at the same time, such questions as:

 - How sensible will it be for my business?